Input YAML configuration file#

 is more appropriate.

-MLIP Parameters#
+MLIP parameters#

 The section defines the settings for training machine learning potentials.
 Currently supported architectures include GAP, ACE(Julia), NequIP, M3GNet, and MACE.
-You can specify the desired model using the mlip_type

 argument and tune hyperparameters flexibly by adding key-value pairs.
-Default and adjustable hyperparameters are available in autoplex/autoplex/fitting/common/mlip-rss-defaults.json

 # MLIP Parameters